LogSentinel/logsentinel-java-client/docs/HashApi.md

 <a name="getHashableContentForAuthAction"></a>
 # **getHashableContentForAuthAction**
-> String getHashableContentForAuthAction(applicationId, actorId, authAction, signature, signedLoginChallenge, userPublicKey, actorDepartment, actorDisplayName, actorRoles, details)
+> String getHashableContentForAuthAction(applicationId, actorId, authAction, signature, signedLoginChallenge, userPublicKey, actorDepartment, actorDisplayName, actorRoles, details, originalEventTimestamp)

 Get the content over which to compute the hash of a request for auth actions